-A. The retention and enhancement of local services and community facilities including shops, pubs, food outlets, health and commercial services will be supported.
-Proposals involving the loss of facilities will not be supported unless it can be demonstrated that they are no longer financially viable in line with the provisions of the relevant Local Plan policies.

-B. In addition, proposals to change the use of a facility or part of a facility that is surplus to requirements must demonstrate that all reasonable steps have been taken to retain its present use and community value as a viable concern.

-C. Proposals to extend an existing community or retail facility will be supported, provided they are consistent with the relevant polices of the development plan.
-Expansion of retail facilities must be accompanied by adequate parking.

-5.51 This policy replaces Policy 6 'Village Centre and Local Shops' and Policy 9 'Community Facilities' but carries forward their intent.
-It seeks to protect community facilities and local shops in the parish from a change of use to a non-commercial use, either through the determination of planning applications or in the consideration of impact of applications for prior approval (where the change of use is considered permitted development).

-5.52 The existing facilities and local shops are popular with the local community, though with regard to the latter, their number has declined over the last few years.
-As the population of Southbourne village, in particular, will grow considerably in the plan period, it is expected that the demand for the remaining convenience shops and local services will also increase.

-5.53 This policy is intended to afford protection for community facilities and local shops to ensure that in the long-term their community or retail value is not lost without good reason.
+- A. The retention and enhancement of local services and community facilities including shops, pubs, food outlets, health and commercial services will be supported.
+Proposals involving the loss of facilities will not be supported unless it can be demonstrated that they are no longer financially viable in line with the provisions of the relevant Local Plan policies. - B. In addition, proposals to change the use of a facility or part of a facility that is surplus to requirements must demonstrate that all reasonable steps have been taken to retain its present use and community value as a viable concern, including compliance with the General Requirements of Marketing as set out in Appendix E of the Local Plan. - C. Proposals to extend an existing community or retail facility will be supported, provided they are consistent with the relevant polices of the development plan and car parking in accordance with the adopted car parking standards is available. - 5.51 This policy replaces Policy 6 'Village Centre and Local Shops' and Policy 9 'Community Facilities' but carries forward their intent.
+It seeks to protect community facilities and local shops in the parish from a change of use to a non-commercial use, either through the determination of planning applications or in the consideration of impact of applications for prior approval (where the change of use is considered permitted development). - 5.52 The existing facilities and local shops are popular with the local community, though with regard to the latter, their number has declined over the last few years.
+As the population of Southbourne village, in particular, will grow considerably in the plan period, it is expected that the demand for the remaining convenience shops and local services will also increase. - 5.53 This policy is intended to afford protection for community facilities and local shops to ensure that in the long-term their community or retail value is not lost without good reason.
 It also encourages the improvement of facilities to ensure they remain viable, but other planning policies will still need to be addressed.
-Its intent is broadly in line with CLPKP Policy 38 on community facilities and operates alongside the guidance of CLPKP Appendix E on marketing.

-5.54 The Neighbourhood Plan Steering Group have been collecting evidence on community facilities within the neighbourhood area that are valued by the community and offer a valuable resource to support community life.
+Its intent is broadly in line with CLPKP Policy 38 on community facilities and operates alongside the guidance of CLPKP Appendix E on marketing. - 5.54 The Neighbourhood Plan Steering Group have been collecting evidence on community facilities within the neighbourhood area that are valued by the community and offer a valuable resource to support community life.
 Whilst some facilities are very well known, others are less so, and are coming under pressure for a change of use.
 The purpose of this policy is therefore to secure these assets in the long term for the benefit of the people of Southbourne and surrounding parishes and to apply a test of viability, which otherwise would not exist, to give added protection to them.